cceh/ntg/doc_src/vm.rst

 A standard PostgreSQL installation.

-The Postgres server holds one database for each project.
+The Postgres server has one database for each project, plus the :code:`ntg_user` database for :ref:`user credentials <user-management>`.

+Postgres data resides in its own filesystem mounted at :file:`/var/lib/postgresql`.

 Users